 Bill’s Story For 19 years, Bill Eberlein spends his days 40-60 feet deep in Savannah’s rivers and the Intracoastal Waterway, blindly digging through mud in search of what’s left of the elusive Megalodons—their fossilized Megalodon Teeth.
 Eberlein was raised in Erie, Penn.
 Growing up, his parents always took him […]

-Several years ago Shelton Polka from Savannah College of Art and Design made a short film about my diving adventures for his senior project.
+Several years ago Shelton Polka from Savannah College of Art and Design made a short film about my diving adventures.
 Congrats to Shelton for winning an award for our “Megateeth” film at the Skidaway Film Festival in Savannah!

 We were interviewed on WTOC TV Today.
 Click the link below to see the video. http://www.wtoc.com/story/31797398/local-diver-finds-giant-mastodon-jaw/ SAVANNAH, GA (WTOC) – A local diver happened upon something pretty amazing in the rivers of Coastal Georgia on Thursday – a Mastodon jaw!
 Bill Eberlein tells us he was doing his normal dive […]

 Shark Geek Savannah diver Bill Eberlein’s Megalodon teeth have earned him a mega-following The first time Bill Eberlein heard about people diving for shark teeth, he thought, “Well that’s kinda dumb.”
 The Pennsylvania native was an experienced scuba diver, exploring ship wrecks in Lake Erie for years before moving to […]